 Estheticians generally work with clients who have minor skin problems, such as age spots or dry skin.
-Medical estheticians tend to work with clients who suffer from much more serious skin problems, such as burns, trauma, or helping people after having plastic surgery.
-In the skin care industry, it can be confusing to understand what is the difference between a medical esthetician and.
+Medical estheticians, on the other hand, tend to work with clients who suffer from much more serious skin problems, such as burns, trauma, or helping people after having plastic surgery.
+It can be confusing to understand what is the difference between a medical esthetician and an esthetician.
 Don't both work to improve someone's skin?
-However, it's not that simple and simple.
+However, it's not that simple.

 There are many differences between being a medical esthetician and being an esthetician.
 Whether you're considering becoming one or both, it's important to know the difference between what each one does and which profession would make the most sense to you as a profession.
 This is an overview of the two careers in terms of training, the treatments each performs, careers, and workplaces.
 When it comes to training programs and treatments performed, there is a big difference between a medical esthetician and an esthetician.While both help their clients achieve better skin, they do so in very different ways.

 As an esthetician, you will learn about skin analysis.
 It's very important to have this ability.
 As a beautician, you will perform an analysis of clients' skin all the time and determine the type of skin so that you can treat it correctly and advise the right treatment for the client to do at home.Getting a facial treatment is what most people think of when they think of a beautician.
 This is the bread and butter of what you will perform on most customers and, therefore, a very important skill to master.